 If Magento is your chosen eCommerce platform and you need help optimizing your stores for the most sales possible, take a look at our Magento services to see how we can help you.

 Just like Magento, Shopify is also an eCommerce platform that allows you to set up and run your online store with ease.
 It uses a user-friendly interface, thus, you don’t need technical skills to start your eCommerce business with Shopify.
 You also don’t have to worry about website maintenance or server updates.

 Shopify has gained significant popularity among eCommerce business owners because of its easy-to-use design and affordable price.
 If you are new to establishing an eCommerce business, Shopify can offer you a great starting point.
-It is irrefutable that Shopify can be considered the best eCommerce platform for online store.
+It is irrefutable that Shopify can be considered the best eCommerce platform for online stores.

 Shopify payment terms include monthly and yearly payments.
 You will be able to save 25% with annual payments, with prices ranging from $19 – $299/month.

 - Basic plan: Provide everything you need when you first build your online store.